|

 veterans, as well as the difficulties many endured when

+they returned from service.”
 The winners visited cultural institutions and

 attended the national commemorative service marking